lbl-srg/modelica-buildings/README.md

 # Modelica Buildings library
 *This repository is under construction.
 For the current version control, use https://corbu.lbl.gov/trac/bie/wiki*

-A Modelica library, user guide and python scripts for modeling of building energy and control systems.
+A Modelica library and user guide for modeling of building energy and control systems.

 ## Library description